Tiramisioux/CineMate-tools/README.md

-# Cinemate
+# CineMate

-Scripts for added functionality of the CinePi 2K-system.
+Tools for added functionality of the CinePi 2K-system.

 ### rec_signal.py